 His interests in language and computers led him into a career in property and casualty underwriting, project management, and workflow design for several large insurance companies.
 In 1986, he completed the course of study for the Chartered Property and Casualty Underwriter designation, the insurance equivalent of a CPA.
 He taught CPCU for several years, and was accredited as an instructor of statistics by the North Carolina Department of Insurance from 1994 to 2000.
 He also served on the Property Committee of the North Carolina Rate Bureau for five years.

-He is now a recovering technogeek, spending much of his non-writing time learning traditional survival skills.
+He is now a recovering technogeek, spending much of his non-writing time learning wilderness skills.

 M.C.
 Tuggle’s fantasy, science fiction, and literary short stories have been featured in several publications.
 Novel Fox published his novella Aztec Midnight in December, 2014.
 Check out his Fiction page for more information.